-Concurrent Real-TIME
+Concurrent REAL-TIME

 📕 redhawk.concurrent-rt.com

 Browse Software Repositories

 The preferred mechanism for network installation and update on CentOS and RHEL systems is to use NUU .
 Concurrent Real-Time's Network Update and installation Utility.
 NUU analyzes the software installed on your system, contacts Concurrent's software repositories via the Internet, and allows you to install and update software.

 For Ubuntu-based systems, there is a similar mechanism using standard Ubuntu utilities.
 See APT Repositories for more information.

 For customers who lack network connections to Concurrent's software repositories from their secured systems, web-based browsing is made available.
 You can locate software updates for your products and download them for subsequent transport to secured systems.

 Enter your redhawk.concurrent-rt.com Login and Password and press the browse button to proceed:

 Login:

 Password:

 Browse

-If you do not have a redhawk.concurrent-rt.com Login and Password or if you need assistance, please contact the Concurrent Software Support Center at our toil free number 1-800-245-6453.
+If you do not have a redhawk.concurrent-rt.com Login and Password or if you need assistance, please contact the Concurrent Software Support Center at our toll free number 1-800-245-6453.
 For calls outside the continental United States, the number is 1-954-283-1822.
 The Software Support Center operates Monday through Friday from 8 a.m. to 5 p.m., Eastern Standard Time.

-You may also submit a request for assistance at any time by using the Concurrent Real-Time web site at http://concurrent-rt.com/support or by sending an email to support.com/support or by sending an email to support.com/support
+You may also submit a request for assistance at any time by using the Concurrent Real-Time web site at http://concurrent-rt.com/support or by sending an email to support@concurrent-rt.com .

 concurrent-rt.com